 Image cropping used to be something that you needed to perform in an outside program that was specifically designed for editing images.
 But as the prevalence of digital photographs has dramatically increased the amount of pictures being used in all kinds of documents, it has become much more important for any application that lets you use pictures to provide some basic editing tools.

-Google Slides allows you to edit your pictures in a few ways, one of which is a cropping utility.
+Google Slides allows you to edit your pictures in a few ways, like if you want to know how to circle in Google Docs, or if you need a cropping utility.
 Our tutorial below will show you how to crop a picture in Google Slides so that you can remove the parts of an image that you don’t want in your presentation.

 Picture Cropping in Google Slides